Charles I. Guarria

-On to the concert and something that I don't know, that would be the setlist.
+On to the concert and something that I didn't know, that would be the setlist.
 Sorry, Sam fans, I relied on the interwebs for that, and it is nowhere to be found.
 (Update!
-Eight days after posting this I have the setlist thanks to Michael Shannon.
-Bulletproof, Loud, Twisted Ambition, Kill Or Be Kind, Watch It Die, Better Be Lonely, Dream Girl, Black Wind Howlin)
+Eight days after posting this, I have the setlist thanks to Michael Shannon.
+Bulletproof, Loud, Twisted Ambition, Kill Or Be Kind, Watch It Die, Better Be Lonely, Dream Girl, Black Wind Howlin.)

-Ms. Fish was dressed all I'm red, from head to toe.
-The rest of her excellent band had red somewhere on their body, including the drummer who sported cool looking red hair.
+Ms. Fish was dressed all in red, from head to toe.
+The rest of her excellent band had red somewhere on their body, including the drummer who sported cool-looking red hair.

-I do know she opened with Bulletproof, a killer song and great choice to set the tone.
+Opening with Bulletproof, a killer song, was a great choice to set the tone.
 Samantha Fish is the rock side of the blues, especially live.
-I love her in-studio; live was a whole nother level of great.
+I love her in-studio; live was a whole 'nother level of great.

 Her playing is top-notch.
 Unleashing some Santana vibes that I would love to see her capture on an lp.